 Is a popular spot for holidaymakers.
-The beach has good swimming, fishing, surfing, kitesurfing, four-wheel drive & cycle tracks, walkways and there is good hiking along the coast and in the nearby Taraua Ranges.
+The beach has good swimming, fishing, surfing, kitesurfing, four-wheel drive, pump track and cycle tracks, walkways and there is good hiking along the coast and in the nearby Tararua Ranges.

 In summer the beach offers some amazing sunsets over the Tasman sea.

 Foxton Beach hosts the New Years Beach Carnival held on the 2nd January every year.

 Sitting on a coastal plain south-west of Palmerston North, Foxton is part of the Horowhenua District, known for its mild climate and market gardens.
 The town was once New Zealand’s flax-stripping capital and has the country’s only working flax-stripping museum as well as a fully working exact replica of a Dutch windmill – De Molen.

 Home to MAVtech, Foxton’s antique cinema, photo & gramophone museum which hosts on the last Friday of each month, historic newsreels and a movie on their 1920’s movie theatre screens.

 Throughout Foxton you will be able to spot large-scale murals that capture the feeling of Foxton’s yester-years.

 Foxton is host to the Foxton Easter Fair held on Easter Sunday every year & also the Foxton Spring Fling held on the Sunday of Labour weekend every year.